Azure-Samples/communication-services-web-calling-hero/README.md

 ## Publish to Azure

-1. Run "npm run build" from the root directory.
-Deploy the "build" folder in the Calling directory to your Azure App Service.

-**Note**: While you may use http://localhost for local testing, the sample when deployed will only work when served over https.
-The SDK [does not support http](https://docs.microsoft.com/en-us/azure/communication-services/concepts/voice-video-calling/calling-sdk-features#user-webrtc-over-https).
+## Publish to Azure

+1. `npm run setup`
+2. `npm run build`
+3. `npm run package`
+4. Use the Azure extension and deploy the Calling/dist directory to your app service

 ## Additional Reading